alexgeorgousis/dotfiles/README.md

 I'm using [yadm](https://yadm.io/) to manage these dotfiles.
 Unfortunately there's not a nix package for it yet, so I've installed it manually under ~/.cli/bin.

+TODO: How to make a config file or directory OS-specific
+TODO: How to turn a config file into a template

 ## iTerm2
 ### Clear Buffer keybind